-We have all heard about SWOT analysis and how it’s a versatile business tool as a form of competitive analysis that can define your company’s strengths, weaknesses, opportunities, and threats.
+We have all heard about the SWOT analysis tool and how it’s a versatile business tool as a form of competitive analysis that can define your company’s strengths, weaknesses, opportunities, and threats.

-The Swot analysis an essential framework for fundamentally analysing your assets.
+The SWOT analysis framework is essential for fundamentally analysing your assets.
 It can be applied to your organisation structure, operations output, or even your business model.
 Also, it’s an excellent measurement to focus on the success of multiple departments and projects individually.

 But while analysing your threats and opportunities, you need to go deeper into your competitors’ assets.
 So, the question here is: how much do you know about your rivals?